 - What is Slack?

 - Slack is a cloud-based collaboration tool that allows teams to communicate in real-time via chat in public or private channels.
 Slack is available to students, faculty, and staff at UC Davis for no cost.
 Remember AOL Instant Messenger?
 It's like that, but better, with great tools for your co-working, collaborating, and socializing needs.
 Click HERE to create your Slack account.
 Review the Slack start-up guide for more information.
 Check with your colleagues or your Graduate Program Coordinator to see if your program already has channels available, or create your own.

-Guidelines for new and continuing international students for Winter and Spring 2021 are in development.
+Guidelines for new and continuing international students for Spring 2021 are in development.
 It is imperative you stay in contact with your graduate program and Services for International Students and Scholars (SISS).

 - Can I be employed as a TA or GSR if I’m a) in the US but outside of Davis, b) outside the US, c) an incoming student without a Social Security Number (SSN) or US bank account?

 - A) Yes, this is covered in the current ICE guidance.